 NOTE—A non-AP EHT beamformee that transmits an OM Control subfield with the UL MU Disable field set to 1 does not respond to BFRP Trigger frames (see 26.9 (Operating mode indication)).

 An EHT beamformee that is a non-AP STA that transmits an EHT Compressed Beamforming/CQI Report shall set the Partial BW Info subfield of the EHT MIMO Control field to indicate the range of subcarriers for which compressed beamforming/CQI information is provided.
-Announcement frame
+The Partial BW Info subfield shall be set to the value of the Partial BW Info subfield of NDP Announcement frame for the EHT beamformee.

 An EHT beamformee that transmits EHT compressed beamforming feedback shall include neither the EHT Compressed Beamforming Report information nor the EHT MU Exclusive Beamforming Report information if the transmission duration of the PPDU carrying the EHT Compressed Beamforming Report information and any EHT MU Exclusive Beamforming Report information would exceed the maximum PPDU duration.(#24496)